Grainger Stadium: Seating and construction

-Grainger Stadium has a seating capacity of 3,410 which includes a covered grandstand of eight sections partially protected by netting, uncovered metal bleachers down the third base line, and several rows of uncovered seating along the first base line.
+Grainger Stadium originally had a seating capacity of 5,000, but was reduced to 4,100 in 1995.
+The stadium includes a covered grandstand of eight sections partially protected by netting, uncovered metal bleachers down the third base line, and several rows of uncovered seating along the first base line.
 There is also a picnic area with tables that have a full view of the playing field.
 Box seats stretch from first to third base just in front of the grandstand.
 With the exception of the metal bleachers, all seats in Grainger Stadium are formed plastic.
 The box seats are squared off sections bordered by metal railing with plastic folding chairs and have waitresses assigned to them.
 The closest seating is mere inches from the playing field while the furthest seats in the top row of the grandstand sit 52 ft 4 in from the action.
 During the days of segregation, section one of the grandstand and a now removed set of metal bleachers that sat adjacent to section one were designated for black attendees.
 A majority of the supporting structure is brick and steel, and steel beams cause some partially obstructed views.
 The roof is wooden, as is the press box.
 The outfield wall is made of brick with signs of various materials and a wooden batter's eye.

 Other uses

 The facility is often used for a variety of events besides minor league baseball.
 In September 1979, the USSSA (slow-pitch softball) World Series was held in Grainger Stadium.
 The stadium hosted the Colonial Athletic Association baseball tournament from 1995 to 1999 and the Conference USA baseball tournament in 2002.
 Two devoted fans who met at a Kinston Indians game decided to get married at the ballpark.
 On September 30, 2006, Grainger Stadium was the site of the Whole Hog Blues Festival.
 The facility is often used for regional youth and collegiate baseball tournaments.
 For example, in May 2007, the ballpark was the site of the 2007 NCAA Division II South Atlantic Regional.
 It is currently the home of the "Freedom Classic" which is the annual baseball series between the Air Force Academy and the Naval Academy.

+East Carolina University in nearby Greenville hosted an NCAA super regional in 2001 and an NCAA regional in 2004 at Kinston because the Pirates' on-campus facility, Clark-LeClair Stadium, was not up to Division I standards to host postseason tournaments at the time.
+Subsequent upgrades to Clark-LeClair have allowed ECU to host in Greenville.